StuPhD95/Delayed-Transmission-in-Mortgage-Rates/README.md

-# Delayed Transmission in Mortgage Rates Regression Model
+# Delayed Transmission in Mortgage Rates

 This project investigates whether adding multiple constant time-delays can improve the predictive power of a standard memoryless model in a simple fixed-income setting.
 The motivating question is:

-> Do past Treasury-yield movements improve mortgage-rate prediction better than a non-delayed model?
+> Do mortgage rates respond only to current Treasury-yield movements, or do past Treasury-yield movements also improve prediction?

-Using weekly U.S. interest-rate data, it is shown that the fixed-delay model reduces out-of-sample root mean squared error (RMSE) by **26.06%** relative to the non-delayed benchmark.
+Using weekly U.S. interest-rate data, the delayed model reduces out-of-sample root mean squared error (RMSE) by **25.61%** relative to the non-delayed benchmark.
 In simple terms, allowing the model to remember past yield movements helps explain mortgage-rate behaviour more accurately than using only the current yield movement.

 ## Motivation